sdtv9507/RPG-Databases/README.md

 ## How to use

-Copy the folder rpg_database from the project in "res://addons/" and create a new folder in the root of your project called "databases" (without the quotes).
-Then go to your project's Settings and enable the plugin.
-Now in the main screen should be a new button called Database.
+- Copy the folder rpg_database from the project in "res://addons/".
+- Create a new folder in the root of your project called "databases" (without the quotes).
+- Go to your project's Settings and enable the plugin.
+- A button should show above the inspector.
+Press it to open the database

+Feel free to open an issue if you have problems or a feature request